 If you have no dial tone or are still having problems, move onto the steps below.

 If you've recently connected a TV box, new router or a new phone, try reversing the changes.
 If this resolves the issue, add devices back into your set-up one at a time to find out which one is causing the problem.

 Check the wires connecting your phone to the phone socket are fitted securely and in good condition.
 You can also try using a different phone cable to see if the original cable is causing the problem.

 Make sure none of your phones are off the hook, then test your line with a different handset altogether to see if this fixes the issue.
 If you're using a cordless phone make sure the batteries are fully charged.

 If you can hear someone else's telephone calls when you pick up your phone, you may have a crossed line.
 Simply dial 1 7 0 7 0 from your landline to relay the number you're still connected to and fix the problem.

 Instead of speed dialling, try dialling the phone number instead to see if you're able to connect.

-Testing a phone by directly plugging it into your master socket is the final check to see if the fault is in your home.
+Testing a phone by directly plugging it into your main phone socket is the final check to see if the fault is in your home.
 It takes a few minutes and all you need is a Philips screwdriver.
-For more information, see What is a test socket?.
+For more information, see What is a test socket?

 We have a reduced support team available at the moment, which means the wait times to speak to us may be longer than usual.
 Why not manage your account or get help with your services online using one of the below options